 - Liver transplants: Several weeks in the hospital to recover

-When you undergo liver treatment, most doctors recommend you do not use acetaminophen to relieve pain as it can damage the liver.
+When you undergo liver or bile duct cancer treatment, most doctors recommend you do not use acetaminophen to relieve pain as it can damage the liver.

-Liver cancer takes both a physical and emotional toll.
+Liver and bile duct cancers take both a physical and emotional toll.
 Our Integrative Oncology Program provides patients compassionate support, resources and therapies to help take care of the whole person, not just the cancer.